-At Immanuel Primary School Early Learning Centre our teaching reflects Lutheran Education Australia values, is inspired by the Reggio Emilia educational project, and is guided by the IB Primary Years Programme and The Early Years Learning Framework for Australia.
+At Immanuel Primary School Early Learning Centre our teaching reflects Lutheran Education Australia values is guided by the IB Primary Years Programme and the Early Years Learning Framework and is inspired by the Reggio Emilia educational project.

 Central to our identity as a “Lutheran” school, children in the ELC participate in regular worship and investigate spirituality and religious perspectives.

 The ELC programme is also an integral part of the very highly regarded International Baccalaureate (IB) Primary Years Programme (PYP) offered by Immanuel Primary School.